HiddenStage/divide-docs/getting-started/getting_started.md

 ##Step 2

-Create a new Java class that extends `Application` and initialize Divide.io in the `onCreate` method like so:
+Create a new Java class that extends `Application` and initialize Divide.io using your server's URL in the `onCreate` method like so:

 ```java
 public class YourApplication extends Application {